faisalmemon/articles/LLMS_Can_Start_A_War.md

 ![Tariff Cards](./tariffs.jpg)

-The geopolitical impacts of this are real a serious.
+The geopolitical impacts of this are real and serious.
 The immediate characterisation is recorded by [Wikipedia: Liberation Day](https://en.wikipedia.org/wiki/Liberation_Day_tariffs)

 The guard rails are in the "wrong" place here.
 A real world expert would have challenged the premise instead of entertaining a solution.
 The chat system here entertained a solution but provided reasonable caveats so the information was not misused.